-As of March 31, 2022, the Company had working capital of \$1,526,712.
-The Company plans to realize its assets, increase revenues and gross profit margins, and raise further capital as necessary, to maintain sufficient liquidity.
+As of June 30, 2022, the Company had working capital of \$731,398.
+The Company plans to realize its assets, increase revenues and gross profit margins, and drawdown on the interest free loan from Feddev Ontario.
+Furthermore, the Company also intends to raise further capital as necessary, to maintain sufficient liquidity.
 If the Company is unable to achieve some or all of these plans within a reasonable timeframe, the Company may not be able to continue as a going concern.